JADTStudios/CSharpClientMessenger/README.md

 I recommend Centos 6

-Install apache and drag the php in /var/www/html
+Install apache and drag the php file in /var/www/html

 If you are using Centos, Enter this command: